 “It was evident that ASIC’s action and focus on financial advice files meant that these complaints would end up as ‘financial advice’ External Dispute Resolution (EDR) claims if Dixon Advisory remained a member of AFCA,” the FAAA said.

-“In this case, it was clear that ASIC and AFCA were focusing their attentions on financial advice issues.
+“In this case, it was clear that ASIC and AFCA were focusing their attention on financial advice issues.
 This provided an attractive ‘way out’ for E&P to avoid payment of client compensation.

 “The fact that E&P Financial Group simply put its subsidiary Dixon Advisory into administration in full knowledge of the consequence for clients and the rest of the financial advice profession, and in the context of the expected establishment of the CSLR, is very concerning.”

-Even more galling for advisers is that a large number of both Dixon advisers and clients moved across to a different E&P Australian Financial Services licensee – ASIC detailed that about 3,280 of the 4,100 Dixon clients had moved to E&P, along with as many as 39 advisers.
+Even more galling for advisers is that a large number of both Dixon advisers and clients moved across to a different E&P AFSL.
+ASIC detailed that about 3,280 of the 4,100 Dixon clients had moved to E&P, along with as many as 39 advisers.

-“According to the administrator, this was all done at no cost to Evans & Partners and at no benefit to the creditors of Dixon Advisory,” FAAA general manager of policy, advocacy and standards Phil Anderson said in August.
+“According to the administrator, this was all done at no cost to Evans & Partners and no benefit to the creditors of Dixon Advisory,” FAAA general manager of policy, advocacy and standards, Phil Anderson, said in August.

 Former client Smith also pointed to E&P avoiding paying compensation through these actions in her submission.